 It is our hope that the time you spend with us will be an excellent educational experience for you.
 You will enjoy your study at FOM/NUB and your stay in the Beni Suef city.

-Dean of Faculty Prof Tarek Said Vice -Dean for education Prof Dina Helmy
+Dean of FOM Prof. Tarek Said

+Vice Dean for education and students' affairs: Prof Ghada Anwar

 CONTENT